AWS CloudHSM SSL/TLS offload on Linux using NGINX or

 Generate a private key

-have a key pair generated inside the HSM, you can export it as a fake PEM file, and generate the corresponding certificate.
+have a key pair generated inside the HSM, you can export it as a fake PEM file and generate the corresponding certificate.

-Install and configure the Key Management Utility (KMU)
+Install and configure the CloudHSM CLI

 -